 The DNAP program is designed for the registered nurse who wishes to assume a leadership role within the profession of nurse anesthesia.
 In addition to preparing students to be competent, skilled nurse anesthesia practitioners, it is the mission of the program to nurture and develop innovative, creative leaders for the advancement of the profession.
 The Department of Nurse Anesthesia is offering an innovative nurse anesthesia doctoral program that focuses in clinical anesthesia and leadership.

-Completed applications are due October 1st.
+Completed applications are due October 1st, with classes beginning in May.
 Personal interviews with members of the admissions committee occurring in November, are by invitation only.
 This clinical Doctor of Nurse Anesthesia Practice (DNAP) program is consistent with the mission of Gonzaga University: to prepare nurse anesthetists for leadership in the service of others.

 The DNAP Program is a practice doctorate, not a research doctorate.
 The program is available to registered nurses with a bachelor's degree who want to advance their practice as a nurse anesthetist.